-Among the examples of FMP awardees and projects funded are:
+Among the examples of FMP awardees and projects funded in 2015 are:

-Among the examples of LFP awardees and projects funded are:
+Among the examples of LFP awardees and projects funded in 2015 are:

 Read more about the recent FMLFPP awardees and how FMLFPP’s predecessor program, FMPP, has helped provide new and expanded marketing opportunities for farmers: